Bison industrialised building system

-The Bison industrialised building system is a precast concrete building system used in high rise flats, developed by Bison Manufacturing Ltd, Dartford, Kent which had been founded in 1919 to build military pill-boxes.
+The Bison industrialised building system is a precast concrete building system used in high rise flats, developed by Bison Manufacturing Ltd, Dartford, Kent, England.

+History

+Bison Manufacturing was founded in 1919 to build military pill-boxes.

 The Bison wall-frame construction system was a construction method used in tower block construction.
 It was launched in 1963 by Concrete Ltd who set up factories across the UK to pre-fabricate the parts it.

-It was not a frame structure as such, instead pre-cast concrete panels formed the structure of high rise blocks.
+It was not a frame structure as such, instead precast concrete panels formed the structure of high rise blocks.
 It evolved into a rapid construction method.

 In tower blocks over 12 storeys in height, all of the walls were loadbearing - external and internal.
 Whilst there were no partition walls, the internal walls were still thinner at 6 inches in thickness.
 Two-bedroom flats could be constructed out of 21 pre-cast concrete pieces.
 The bathroom and toilet elements could be constructed from a similarly few number of pre-fabricated pieces.
 The lift shaft and staircases could be constructed out of pieces that were 3 storeys high.
 The method was limited in that it was only really practical for two and three-bedroom flats.